Coronavirus (COVID-19) FAQ

 For the safety of our patients and team members, InterMed requires symptomatic patients to test for COVID (using either an at-home or lab-verified test) before coming to our office.
 We rely on your COVID test results to determine appropriate patient placement.
 If you are symptomatic and calling to discuss booking an acute appointment, please take an at-home COVID test beforehand so we can talk about your COVID status during the phone call.

 I was instructed to get a COVID test prior to coming to my in-person visit.
 How much does that cost?

-For the safety of our patients, providers, and staff, InterMed requires a COVID test for symptomatic patients to be cleared of COVID before coming to our office.
-The cost of a PCR test or an Abbott ID NOW rapid test is $121.
-Testing coverage varies by insurer.
+The PCR test and the Abbott ID NOW rapid test each cost $128 per test.
+Coverage varies by insurer.
 Please contact your insurance company to discuss your plan's coverage.
-The CPT code for COVID-19 testing is 87635.
+The CPT code for both types of COVID-19 testing is 87635.

 Yes.
 Please contact your doctor's office for details.

 I have an upcoming in-person appointment scheduled but do not feel comfortable coming to the office.
 Can I switch to a telehealth visit?

 Yes, please call the office of the medical staff member you are scheduled to see to discuss telehealth options.

 I have been exposed to someone with suspected or confirmed COVID-19.
 May I still come to my appointment?

 If you are asymptomatic, you may come to your appointment.
 If you have symptoms, take an at-home test immediately.
 Your visit can be adjusted as necessary based on test results.

 Can I still be seen by your medical staff if I have any symptoms of sickness?